MortalSoft/Gameloader/README.md

 ```

-Demo games should launch with empty token:
+Demo games should launch with empty token

 ```js
 var options = {